PhD Macroeconomics II

 • Assessment

-Re-take is offered the semester after the course was offered for students who signed up for the initial evaluation.
+Re-take is offered the semester after the course was offered for students with valid compulsory activities.

 • Grading Scale